 Fellow college alum Steve Chaddick was brought on as VP of Product Development with the role of heading up the R&D team.
 Chaddick, like his close friend Huang, had previously worked at AT&T Tridom, which was an early leader in the development of satellite ground stations.

-With the four founding members now in place and nothing more than a crude prototype of the technology’s potential, the founding team set out to build a company that could compete against the industry’s giants.
+With the four founding members now in place and nothing more than a crude prototype of the technology’s potential, the team set out to build a company that could compete against the industry’s giants.

 “We arrived here, four people with a check in hand and the brazen idea that perhaps we were going to compete with Lucent, Nortel, Alcatel, and so on,” said Pat Nettles in an interview.